 International Presentation Fund

 This fund supports the international presentation of high quality work that directly results from specific initiatives managed by our international team.
-Artists looking for funding towards an appearance at Edinburgh Festivals in 2018 should apply to the 26 January 2018 round.

 - Find out who got funded recently

 Up to $50,000

 International Presentation Fund eligibility criteria